credibility-index/credibility-index/README.md

 ## 👋 Welcome!

-**Credibility Index** is led by a data scientist and researcher with deep expertise in cybersecurity, machine learning, and AI development, **together with an experienced journalist who has consulted for major companies and governments**.
   Our mission is to empower individuals with the tools to critically evaluate the credibility of news articles and sources.

 ---